NikitaZelyunko/KeyManager-Desktop/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running on external devices(from browser)

+If you want to use this app on external devices, you need to open the app in a secure context.
+Chrome does not allow the cryptographic API in unsecured contexts, which is required for this application to work.
+In other words, the application must open using the https protocol.
+Create certificates in any way you know and provide the https protocol to the assembled application.
+For example, a script for local testing might look like this: `"ng:serve-ssl": "ng serve -c web --host=192.168.31.75 --ssl --ssl-cert ../../Certificates/localhost.crt --ssl-key ../../Certificates/localhost.key",`.